emning/kernelclean/README.md

 # kernelclean

-Clean old Ubuntu and Debian kernels easily
+Clean old Ubuntu and Debian kernels easily.

+By default purges all old kernels and related cruft, except the running and the two most recent kernels.

 # Usage